-Qt Creator provides support for running and deploying Qt applications built for the desktop environment or a device.
+You can build applications for, deploy them to, and run them on the desktop environment or a device.
 Kits, build, run, and deployment settings allow you to quickly switch between different setups and target platforms.

 For more information, see Building and Running.

 Devices have limited memory and CPU power, so you should use them carefully.
 Qt Creator integrates Valgrind code analysis tools for detecting memory leaks and profiling function execution.
 In addition, the QML Profiler enables you to profile Qt Quick applications.

 Qt Creator integrates the Qt Test, Boost.Test, Catch 2 test, and Google C++ Testing frameworks for unit testing applications and libraries.
 You can use Qt Creator to create, build, and run autotests.

 For more information, see Testing.

-Qt Creator allows you to create installation packages for mobile devices that are suitable for publishing to application stores and other channels.
+Qt Creator enables you to create installation packages for mobile devices that you can publish to application stores and other channels.
 You must make sure that the package contents meet the requirements for publishing on the channel.

 For more information, see Publishing to Google Play.